-- We recognise that schools play an essential role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour; what is 'safe'; to recognise when they and others close to them are not safe; and how to seek advice and support when they are concerned. - Otford Primary School will use the curriculum to provide opportunities for increasing selfawareness, self-esteem, social and emotional understanding, assertiveness and decision making so that students have a range of contacts and strategies to ensure their own protection and understand the importance of protecting others.
-This will include online safety. - Pupils will be educated at a level appropriate to their age and ability about a range of safeguarding concerns through personal, social, health and economic education (PSHE), and through sex and relationship education (SRE).
-This will include, but is not limited, to bullying (including cyber bullying),radicalisation, child sexual exploitation (CSE), stranger danger, road safety, sexual abuse, neglect, online safety including cyber bullying. - Systems have been established to support the empowerment of children to talk to a range of staff.
-Children at Otford Primary School will be listened to and heard and their concerns will be taken seriously and acted upon as appropriate. - Specific systems outside of expected day to day classroom interaction and support will include: - School Council - Themed assemblies including core values - Worry boxes - Buddy and peer-mentoring systems - PSHE events - Regular feedback guestionnaires with groups of children - Anti-bullying Week - o SEAL - Think U Know, Childnet, Digital Literacy Scheme of work in E-Safety lessons, as well as Safer Internet Day.
+- We recognise that schools play an essential role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour; what is 'safe'; to recognise when they and others close to them are not safe; and how to seek advice and support when they are concerned. - The Malling School will use the curriculum to provide opportunities for increasing self-awareness, self-esteem, social and emotional understanding, assertiveness and decision making so that students have a range of contacts and strategies to ensure their own protection and understand the importance of protecting others.
+This will include online safety. - Pupils will be educated at a level appropriate to their age and ability about a range of safeguarding concerns through personal, social, health and economic education (PSHE), tutorials (if appropriate) and through sex and relationship education (SRE).
+This will include, but is not limited, to bullying (including cyber bullying), radicalisation, child sexual exploitation (CSE), stranger danger, road safety, sexual abuse, neglect, online safety, gender based violence/sexual assaults, sexual harrasment and 'sexting'. - Systems have been established to support the empowerment of children to talk to a range of staff.
+Children at The Malling School will be listened to and heard and their concerns will be taken seriously and acted upon as appropriate. - Specific systems outside of expected day to day classroom interaction and support will include: - School/Student Council - Buddy and peer-mentoring systems - Peer mediation - PSHE events - Regular feedback questionnaires with groups of children - Think U Know & Childnet resources